 O Spirit of the Great Stoat.

-In winter's morn, in season's
+In winter's morn, in season's prime,

-we call thy breath.
+we woo thy breath.

 For the glittering hues of hope are fled